I've Captured Dozens of U of T Weddings — Here's What You Need to Know

 Planning a University of Toronto Wedding

 Choosing to get married at the University of Toronto means your wedding photos become part of the campus's story.
-With good planning, timing, and a photographer who knows the campus, U of T weddings create some of the most memorable pictures in Toronto.
+With good planning, timing, and an expert who knows the grounds inside and out, U of T weddings yield some of the most memorable imagery in the city.

 Comments